Undergrad Teacher Prep Program

 Hour Requirements:

-18 hours fieldwork @ specified CBO partners supporting K-12 students by providing tutoring, STEM enrichment activities, team-building experiences etc. Note: Work-study students can get paid after completing 18 hours.
+18 hours fieldwork @ specified CBO partners supporting K-12 students by providing tutoring, STEM enrichment activities, team-building experiences etc. Note: Work-study students may be compensated upon completion of 18 hours.

 EDU 2300 Teaching K-12 STEM in the Community